lingthio/Flask-User/README.md

 Install Flask-User
 ------------------

 TBD.
-Hopefully 'pip install flask-user'
+The goal is to create a python package that can be installed 'pip install flask-user'.
+Not there yet.

 Install Flask-User Example App
 ------------------------------